Job Specification Sample: Human Resources Director

-- Strong effective communicator in writing, business presentations and in interpersonal communication.
+- demonstrated strong effective communication in writing, business presentations, and interpersonal communication.

-- Demonstrates a high degree of confidentiality in interpersonal interaction.
+- demonstrated a high degree of confidentiality in interpersonal interaction.

-- Exhibits an unusual degree of common sense in working with co-workers and the executive team.
+- exhibited an unusual degree of common sense in working with co-workers and the executive team.

-- Demonstrated ability to increase productivity and continuously improve methods, approaches, and departmental contribution while remaining cost-sensitive.
+- demonstrated the ability to increase productivity and continuously improve methods, approaches, and departmental contributions to the business goals while remaining cost-sensitive.

-- Must exhibit a commitment to continuous learning.
+- exhibited a commitment to continuous learning and employee development.

-- Expert in employment law to keep the company safe from lawsuits and has a proven ability to work well in consultation with an employment law attorney.
+- demonstrated expertise in employment law to keep the company safe from lawsuits and have a proven ability to work well in consultation with an employment law attorney.

-- Strong commitment to and interest in employee relations and communication.
+- exhibited a strong commitment to and interest in employee relations and communication.

-- Demonstrated ability to see the big picture and provide useful and strategic advice and input across the company and on the senior executive team.
+- demonstrated they have the ability to see the big picture and provide useful and strategic advice and input across the company and on the senior executive team.

-- Ability to lead in an environment of constant change.
+- experience in and the ability to lead in an environment of constant change.

-- Experience working in a flexible, employee empowering work environment.
-Structured or large company experience will not work here.
+- experience working in a flexible, employee empowering work environment.
+A structured or large company experience will not work here.

-- Familiarity and skill with the tools of the trade in human resources including HRIS, Microsoft Office suite of products, file management, and benefits administration.
+- shown familiarity and skill with the tools of the trade within human resources including HRIS, the Microsoft Office suite of products, file management, and benefits administration.